-After studying this course, students will be able to:
+Course outcomes: After studying this course, students will be able to:

 - 1. Relate material characteristics and their influence on microstructure of concrete. - 2.
-Distinguish concrete behaviour based on its fresh and hardened properties. - 3.
-Illustrate proportioning of different types of concrete mixes for required fresh and hardened properties using professional codes.
+Distinguish concrete behavior based on its fresh and hardened properties. - 3.
+Illustrate proportioning of different types of concrete mixes for required fresh and hardened properties using professional codes. - 4.
+Adopt suitable concreting methods to place the concrete based on requirement. - 5.
+Select a suitable type of concrete based on specific application.